-That lesson – recognizing that life is a gift and an opportunity, and that we must use every skill and moment that we have to help others, whether our family, our state, our land or our people – is Ari Fuld’s legacy.
+Recognizing that life is a gift and an opportunity, and that we must use every skill and moment that we have for others – our family, our state, our land, our people – is Ari Fuld’s legacy.

 By DOV LIPMANUpdated: SEPTEMBER 17, 2018 02:11